shenanigans/node-likeness/README.md

 likeness
 ========
-A JSON perturbence engine in [Node.js](http://nodejs.org/).
+A JSON perturbance engine in [Node.js](http://nodejs.org/).
 Precompile JSON Schemata, validate and query documents, generate, compute, update and transform data, non-destructively and reproducibly.
 An alternate schema definition language and extensions to JSON Schema Draft 4.